eformat/rainforest-docs/4-aiml-demos/2-mlflow.md

    ![2-mlflow-curl](./images/2-mlflow-curl.png)

 🪄🪄 Congratulations !!
-You have now trained, built and deployed and tested your first ML model !! 🪄🪄
+You have now trained, built, deployed and tested your first ML model !! 🪄🪄